zellwk/zellwk.com/src/posts/2019-11-13-env-variables.md

 Unfortunately, you need to enter `user` and `host` into the rsync command.
 This means the user and hostname of your server gets exposed (if you synced the command).

-A better way is to run `rsync` in Node...
+A better way is to run `rsync` in Node.

 ### Node Rsync